 Unfortunately, the original incarnation of the restaurant didn’t last long.
 One of the many issues with EuroDisney/Disneyland Paris when it opened was an over-abundance of table service options, and the Explorer’s Club quickly got the axe, being converted to counter service.
 Below is one of the few pieces of concept art that exists for the Explorers Club.

 As you’ll see in this post, many thematic remnants of the original restaurant remain.
 As a fan of the Adventurers Club, the Explorers Club has long fascinated me, and if these tidbits have piqued your interest click the links scattered throughout the text above to read (and see) more about it on other sites.

 The good news is that even though both the Adventurers Club and Explorers Club are sadly extinct, they have several spiritual successors.
 There’s the Explorer’s Club Restaurant near Mystic Manor at Hong Kong Disneyland.
 There’s also Trader Sam’s Tiki Bar, which has outposts at both Walt Disney World and Disneyland.

 I’m not sure if Colonel Hathi’s Pizza Outpost has its own backstory, but it remains a cool location thanks to these holdover elements.
-Let’s take a look inside and at the food…
+Anway, let’s take a look at the current restaurant and its food.

 The Explorer’s Club origins are evident (well, to those who know the significance of EC…perhaps most guests think this is an outpost for the European Commission) as soon as you approach the front door and see this large light.